Semi-ATE/Semi-ATE/README.md

 ## Packages

-The Semi-ATE project is maintained in this single repository, however it is released as a set of packages to accomodate the different use-cases.
+The Semi-ATE project is maintained in this single repository, however it is released as a set of packages (all with the same version number) to accomodate the different use-cases.

 | Package Name              | PyPI Version | conda Version | feedstock |
 |:------------------------- |:----:|:-----------:|:---------:|